-The Dairy Herd Status Program is a voluntary program that offers dairy producers the option to monitor their herds via a weekly bulk milk sample before moving them across State lines, without having to test each individual animal.
+The Dairy Herd Status Program is a voluntary program that offers dairy producers the option to monitor their herds via weekly bulk milk samples before moving them across State lines, without having to test each individual animal.
 This helps support ongoing HPAI testing to better understand the virus, reduce the risk of further spread, and meet movement restrictions.

 How the Dairy Herd Status Program Works